-Table SM16.14 | Background information for Figure 16.10.
-Key guidance to RKR team in order to fulfil this table: (A) Fulfil the cells with Low (L), Medium (M) or High (H), based on what you developed in the assessment text.
-Comparability across RKR raises as a critical issue here, so please refer to the guidance below on how to interpret L-M-H levels for warming, exposure/vulnerability, and adaptation.
+Table SM16.14: Background information for Figure 16.10.
+Key guidance to RKR team in order to fulfill this table: (A) Fulfill the cells with Low (L), Medium (M) or High (H); based on what you developed in the assessment text.
+Comparability across RKR raises as a critical issue here, so please refer to the guidance below on how to interpret L-M-H levels for Warming, Exposure/vulnerability, Adaptation.
 (B) Sets of conditions: captures conditions that, in combination, make for severe risk, not just any condition.
-There is no standard number of sets of conditions; it is up to the team to decide how many makes sense.
-For each set of conditions, RKR teams provide the sentences in the text, specifying when possible (C), (EV) and (A) when referring to the climate, exposure-vulnerability and adaptation scenarios.
+No standard number of sets of conditions; up to the team to decide how many makes sense.
+For each set of conditions, RKR teams provide the sentences in the text, specifying when possible (C), (EV) and (A) when referring to the climate, exposure-vulnerability and adaptation scenarios